2023 Most Popular Public Health Bachelor's Degree Schools

 The average amount in student loans that public health majors at UC Irvine take out while working on their Bachelor's Degree is $16,278.
 This translates to an average monthly loan payment of $181, based on a 10-year repayment plan.

-Read full report on Public Health at University of California - Irvine
+Full Public Health at University of California - Irvine Report

-Out of the 463 schools in the United States that were part of this year’s ranking, University of South Carolina - Columbia landed the # 2 spot on the list.
-Located in the city of Columbia, UofSC is a public college with a fairly large student population.
+You’ll be in good company if you decide to attend University of South Carolina - Columbia.
+It ranked #2 on our 2023 Most Popular Public Health Bachelor’s Degree Schools list.
+Located in the midsize city of Columbia, UofSC is a public college with a very large student population.

 Of the 493 students majoring in public health at UofSC, 20% are male and 80% are female.